 Yeesh, even the ‘mons people tend to forget about are downright adorable.

 This one feels unfortunately obvious, though.
 Pokémon thrives on mascot characters that make for great stuffed animals; of course they’d do a teddy bear.
-They’ve done it really well, mind you – Teddiursa’s paw being almost always up to its mouth makes for some precious poses, and he feels like he fits right in with Johto’s other adorably–deformed baby monsters.
+They’ve done it really well, mind you – Teddiursa’s paw being perpetually up to its mouth makes for some precious poses, and he feels like he fits right in with Johto’s other adorably–deformed baby monsters.

 The one thing that gets me is that, with the direction it’s in, Teddiursa’s patch is of a waning crescent moon.
 Surely it should be a waxing crescent, signifying that he still has growing to do and an evolution to go?
+Grr, growl, pedantry.

 Ursaring falls somewhere between Heracross‘ “accentuate an already-cool animal” and Seel‘s “not enough new material”.
-Yup, he sure is a bear, and he looks every bit as massive and intimidating and somehow-cuddly as the real thing.
+Yup, he sure is a bear, and he looks every bit as massive and intimidating and somehow-still-cuddly as the real thing.
 I love his permanent frown and angry-eyes, and the shaggy fringes on his shoulders do enough to break up what’s otherwise a solid chunk of brown mammal, but that’s still all just Bear Stuff.

 Oddly enough, his game depictions have changed over time – he started with just three claws per paw in his first appearance before bumping the number up to four in the GBA generation, then eventually stuck with a full five per hand.
 The fact that he’s always had five-clawed hands in the anime suggests that this was more a “not enough space to draw the details” problem back in early games, but I still like the reduced-detail look.
 A full five fingers on a cartoon-style animal illustration feels weird somehow.

-So I secretly love the idea of these two being Moon Bears.
+So I kinda love the pun of these two being Moon Bears.
 While we look at these and think “grizzly” – I blame Teddiursa’s need to be a recognizable brown teddy – and might even think more quickly of “sun bears”, a “moon bear” is an actual animal with an actual crescent patch of light fur.
 The colloquial “ring-of-the-moon bear” is even domestic to northern Japan, albeit not to the Kansai area that Johto is based on.

 (Okay, I swear I’ve got all those worked out of my system now.)